mvromer/MusicML/content/posts/musicMl-blog.md

 ## Preprocessing

 ### MIDI events conversion
-Before we feed the training data to model, the dataset needs to be converted into a "digestible" format.
+Before we feed the training data to model, the data set needs to be converted into a "digestible" format.

 The MIDI data are read and converted into a series of events, they can are grouped into 4 categories:
 - NOTE_ON events: key-press event with a pitch value ranging from 0 to 127, it starts a new note.